 - Learn how to tape fingers for added support.

-Use the V-Scale to help you choose challenging, not overwhelmingly difficult, problems.
+Though the ratings are somewhat subjective and can vary from location to location, you can use the V-Scale to help you choose challenging, not overwhelmingly difficult problems.
 If you’re already climbing hard grades on rope, be aware that the V-Scale can be discouraging.
 There’s no shame in trying VB routes at first.
 From there, you’ll progress faster than a true beginner.

 Most boulderers work on a single move over and over again, dedicating hours, months or even years to a single problem.
 This is called working on your “project.”